QubesOS/qubes-doc/InstallationGuide.md

 ------------

 -   NVIDIA GPU will likely cause problems, especially if you use suspend-to-RAM.
 This mostly results from the general poor support for NVIDIA GPUs under Linux, which in turn is caused by the lack of open documentation for those GPUs.
 You might try to use the NVIDIA's proprietary driver (see the instructions [here](/wiki/InstallNvidiaDriver)), which apparently helps a lot.

--   If you have Sony Vaio Z, you will need some tinkering before you would be able to fully use this machine with Qubes (and generally with non-Windows systems).
-See this [page](/wiki/SonyVaioTinkering) for instructions.

 -   Installer might not support some USB keyboards (\#230).
 This seems to include all the Mac Book keyboards (most PC laptops have PS2 keyboards and are not affected).